grantj-re3/90PercentOfPoliticians/VoiceToParliamentReferendum/04-ItWontHelpIndigenousAust.md

 ### More bureaucracy is not the answer

-The federal and state governments are themselves a bureaucracy.
+None of us love bureaucracy, however the federal and state governments are themselves a bureaucracy.
 Unfortunately, you cannot easily "talk" to the government (and they cannot easily "listen") unless there are processes and procedures in place for doing so.
 The voice would establish such a process.